How alcohol affects your mental health

-Using alcohol to cope with difficult feelings or problems can create more problems.
+Using alcohol to cope with difficult feelings or problems can be a tempting short term solution.
+But it can lead to significant mental health problems.

 Mental health symptoms caused by problem drinking include: